The Trademarks Law Review: Romania

 The most frequently encountered causes of action for trademark-related matters are as follows:

 - infringement of the trademark rights with or without claiming damages;

 - cancellation of the trademark; and

 - exhaustion of rights of the proprietor for non-use of the trademark.

-Infringement of trademark rights may be coupled with claim for unfair competition such as the use without the consent of the owner of a sign that is similar with a registered trademark or the use of a packaging similar to the one used by a company.
+Infringement of trademark rights may be coupled with a claim for unfair competition such as the use without the consent of the owner of a sign that is similar to a registered trademark or the use of a packaging similar to the one used by a company.